 - Download the example

 When using this example locally, itʼs recommended you use a service ngrok to tunnel your dev environment to the outside world.

-After you have the repo running locally, add the integration through the Dashboard.
-The URL will be the one provided by ngrok.
+After you have the repo running locally, add the integration through Commerce Manager.
+The URL is the one provided by ngrok.

 Download the example

 Install the dependencies with Yarn